-- Osteocytes are at the perfect position to sense any pressure or mechanical strain in the bone.
-It is estimated that osteocytes comprise about 95% of the total of cells of the bone.
+- Osteocytes are in the perfect position to sense any pressure or mechanical strain in the bone.
+It is estimated that osteocytes comprise about 95% of the total cells of the bone.

 - Osteocytes are located in lacunae within the mineralized bone matrix.
 They possess a dendritic morphology.

-- It was also observed that osteocyte might differ in morphology from one another, by the bone type in which they are present.
+- It was also observed that osteocytes might differ in morphology by the bone type in which they are present.